It’s amazing how food holds the identical symbol of home that can make you fully happy with its presence.

 Agara Ramen is an 8-seater ramen bar that offers umami, classic and authentic ramen bowl favorites in Baguio City.
 This restaurant is a natural top choice, especially during the cold and rainy season, because of its promising edibles.

-It is open for dine-in, take-out and delivery option.
+It is open for dine-in, take-out, and delivery options.
 Agara Ramen Kit is also up for grabs.

 Agara Ramen is located at G/F Rancho Guillermo Building, North Drive Engineer’s Hill, Baguio City.